Philippine hitman says he heard Duterte order killings

-MANILA A self-confessed hitman testified on Thursday that President Rodrigo Duterte personally issued assassination orders while mayor of a city where activists say hundreds of summary executions took place.
+MANILA (Reuters) - A self-confessed hitman testified on Thursday that President Rodrigo Duterte personally issued assassination orders while mayor of a city where activists say hundreds of summary executions took place.

 The president made no comment on the allegations on Thursday but his political allies dismissed them as lies.